AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 Please note:

 * Each application uses one license key.
-* AEM as a Cloud Service environments report to only one New Relic account.
+* AEM as a Cloud Service environments report to only one New Relic One account.
-* Full monitoring metrics and events for both New Relic APM are retained for 7 days.
+* Full monitoring metrics and events for both New Relic One are retained for 7 days.

-### Who can access the New Relic cloud service data? {#access-new-relic-cloud}
+### Who can access the New Relic One cloud service data? {#access-new-relic-cloud}

 Full read access will be granted for up to 10 members of your team.
-Read access will include all APM metrics collected by the New Relic agent.
+Read access will include all APM metrics collected by the New Relic One agent.

 ### Is custom SSO configuration supported? {#custom-sso}

-Custom SSO configuration is not supported for the New Relic account provisioned by Adobe.
+Custom SSO configuration is not supported for the New Relic One account provisioned by Adobe.

 ### What if I already have an on-premises New Relic subscription? {#new-relic-subscription}

-The new observability platform from New Relic, called New Relic One, enables Adobe support and your teams to observe, monitor, and view metrics and events, all in one place.
+New Relic One is the new observability platform from New Relic and it enables Adobe support and your teams to observe, monitor, and view metrics and events, all in one place.

 New Relic One provides users the ability to search across all accounts where they have access and visualize the data from all services and hosts in one view.

-While Adobe support will monitor the AEM as a Cloud Service application using New Relic and other in-house tools as part of your service, your teams can continue to leverage New Relic for on-premises hosted services and infrastructure.
-They will be able to visualize the data from both Adobe and customer managed New Relic accounts.
+While Adobe support will monitor the AEM as a Cloud Service application using New Relic One and other in-house tools as part of your service, your teams can continue to leverage New Relic for on-premises hosted services and infrastructure.
+They will be able to visualize the data from both Adobe New Relic One account and customer-managed New Relic accounts.

 >[!NOTE]
+>
->User must have the right permissions and use the same login methodology for both accounts (Adobe and customer managed New Relic account).
+>To view both data sets within New Relic One, a user must have the right permissions and use the same login methodology for both accounts (Adobe New Relic One and the customer-managed New Relic accounts).